natasha-dudek/biology-AI-reading-group/schedule.md

 permalink: /schedule/
 ---

 We're looking for speakers!
-Please contact Natasha if you'd like to present a paper.
+Please contact Matt if you'd like to present a paper.

 Date | Speaker | Affiliation | Paper | Notes
 ------------ | ----------------------- | ----------------------- | --------------------------------------------------------------- | ------------------------------